YuriyHmel/rsschool-cv/cv.md

 Kmelnichenko Yuri Andreevich
 e-mail: hmelnich@yandex.ru discord: Yuriy (@Yuriy_Hmeln)

-Previously worked in professions, did not meet with IT.
-I have a higher technical education in the field of car expluatation.
+I have a higher technical education in the field of car exploitation.
 I want to learn web development in order to be able to work remotely and be able to travel.
 At the moment I have the skills to work with html and css.
 I took a course at Stepik.
 My English level -B2